 MB to GB Converter

-To make a conversion from MB to GB enter the value in megabytes using a decimal point for fractions and hit convert.
-Our MB to GB calculator accepts either megabyte, gigabyte, mebibyte or gibibyte as input, and automatically converts the input into all other multiples of byte.
+To make a conversion from MB to GB enter the value in megabytes using a decimal point for fractions; our tool does the math automatically for you.
+This MB to GB calculator accepts either megabyte, gigabyte, mebibyte or gibibyte as input, and automatically converts the input into all other multiples of byte.

 Units of Digital Information